2016 Heads Up Georgia 250: First practice

 The first practice session was held on Friday, February 26 at 9:00 AM EST. Erik Jones of Joe Gibbs Racing would set the fastest time in the session, with a lap of 30.236 and an average speed of 183.358 mph.

 Second practice

-The second practice session was held on Friday, February 26 at 12:30 PM EST. Daniel Suarez of Joe Gibbs Racing would set the fastest time in the session, with a lap of 30.478 and an average speed of 181.902 mph.
+The second practice session was held on Friday, February 26 at 12:30 PM EST. Daniel Suárez of Joe Gibbs Racing would set the fastest time in the session, with a lap of 30.478 and an average speed of 181.902 mph.

 Third and final practice

 The final practice session, sometimes referred to as Happy Hour, was held on Friday, February 26, at 3:00 PM EST. Erik Jones of Joe Gibbs Racing would set the fastest time in the session, with a lap of 30.551 and an average speed of 181.467 mph.

 Qualifying

 Qualifying was held on Saturday, February 20, at 8:30 AM EST. Since Atlanta Motor Speedway is under 2 mi, the qualifying system was a multi-car system that included three rounds.
 The first round was 15 minutes, where every driver would be able to set a lap within the 15 minutes.
 Then, the second round would consist of the fastest 24 cars in Round 1, and drivers would have 10 minutes to set a lap.
 Round 3 consisted of the fastest 12 drivers from Round 2, and the drivers would have 5 minutes to set a time.
 Whoever was fastest in Round 3 would win the pole.

 Kyle Busch of Joe Gibbs Racing would win the pole after advancing from the preliminary round and setting the fastest lap in Round 3, with a time of 29.887 and an average speed of 185.499 mph.